 I'm getting a lot of questions about why and how I manage to travel with a heavy medium format camera.
 Someone even called me a beast being able to lug it around!
-I'm definitely not but here's why I travel with a medium format camera:
+I'm definitely not but there’s a reason why it’s the best travel camera for me:

 For years the Canon 5D series was my weapon of choice on all my travels.
+It was the best travel camera I ever owned.
 It didn't matter if I was on assignment or just traveling for myself; especially the 5D Mark 3 was absolutely magnificent for my style of photography but there was one 'problem': I absolutely love the look and detail of (digital) medium format.
 I know that some people think that the medium format look is a myth but frankly I don't care...
 I love what I see when I open the files of my Pentax...

 The switch to medium format